defisym/OpenFusionExamples/Extensions/NeoStr/ToInstall/Files/Help/NeoStr/NeoStr.md

 - type: shake type, default is None, can be X/Y/Random.
 X/Y is based on cosine.
 - amplitude: default is 1.0, relative to character size. size = 30, amplitude = 0.5, will shake in range of [ -15 ~ 15 ]
 - timer coef: default is 1.0, shake faster when higher.
-- char offset: default is 1.0 / 6.0, relative to 360 degree. charOffset = 0.2, actual offset is 72 degree. determines the movement interval of adjacent characters.only works in X/Y mode ( cosine )
+- char offset: default is 1.0 / 6.0, relative to 360 degree. charOffset = 0.2, actual offset is 72 degree. determines the movement interval of adjacent characters. only works in X/Y mode ( cosine )

 ### Color